huggingface/datasets/README.md

 🤗 Datasets is a lightweight library providing **two** main features:

 - **one-line dataloaders for many public datasets**: one-liners to download and pre-process any of the ![number of datasets](https://img.shields.io/endpoint?url=https://huggingface.co/api/shields/datasets&color=brightgreen) major public datasets (image datasets, audio datasets, text datasets in 467 languages and dialects, etc.) provided on the [HuggingFace Datasets Hub](https://huggingface.co/datasets).
 With a simple command like `squad_dataset = load_dataset("squad")`, get any of these datasets ready to use in a dataloader for training/evaluating a ML model (Numpy/Pandas/PyTorch/TensorFlow/JAX),
-- **efficient data pre-processing**: simple, fast and reproducible data pre-processing for the above public datasets as well as your own local datasets in CSV/JSON/text/PNG/JPEG/WAV/MP3/Parquet/etc. With simple commands like `processed_dataset = dataset.map(process_example)`, efficiently prepare the dataset for inspection and ML model evaluation and training.
+- **efficient data pre-processing**: simple, fast and reproducible data pre-processing for the public datasets as well as your own local datasets in CSV, JSON, text, PNG, JPEG, WAV, MP3, Parquet, etc. With simple commands like `processed_dataset = dataset.map(process_example)`, efficiently prepare the dataset for inspection and ML model evaluation and training.

 [🎓 **Documentation**](https://huggingface.co/docs/datasets/) [🕹 **Colab tutorial**](https://colab.research.google.com/github/huggingface/datasets/blob/main/notebooks/Overview.ipynb)